 Also notable is how Vayne prioritizes her targets.
 She not only targets the closest, but she also switches targets when they're no longer threatening to her.
 An example of this is how at 10 seconds, Shen misses taunt on Vayne and instead taunts Ryze.
 You can see that switches targets to Shen because the rings from her Silver Bolts appear under him.
 A big part of being effective is knowing what the other champion can (and will) do.

 - Learn how to cancel your animations.
 Generally remembering to "move while attacking" instead of just standing there like a big derp while you autoattack will improve your AD carry gameplay.

 - Get better at last hitting.
 The Creep Score Calculator illustrates just how much gold you're missing by not last hitting very well.
 You can walk around to dodge enemy skills, or you can hit "S" to hold your position while waiting for a minion to get low health before you last hit it.

 That concludes the guide.
 Thanks to my friends and guinea pigs for their assistance in taking screenshots and such.
-If you'd like to check out my other guides, I also have guides for Nami, Lulu, Zyra, Sona, Ashe and Quinn.
+If you'd like to check out my other guide, I also have guides for Quinn and Ashe.